danslimmon/j/README.md

+**WARNING: this README is full of lies. this software does very little of what is described here. don't trust it.**

 # j: a tool for thinking

 `j` is a tool for streamlining thought. it aims, through the magic of the UNIX console, to minimize